What it will mean for Kāpiti

-On the Kāpiti Coast, we have invested heavily in our water management, security and infrastructure on behalf of, and for the benefit of, our community and the environment.
+In Kāpiti we've invested a lot in our water management, security and infrastructure for our community and the environment.
 Find out how our water supply works in Kāpiti.

 Our water-related assets together have a value of $579 million.

-Because of this investment, we are well-positioned for the future.
-A recently released Auditor-General’s report, Managing the supply of and demand for drinking water, shows that the Kāpiti Coast District Council is setting a good example in our future-focused approach to supplying drinking water.
+Because of this investment, we're well-positioned for the future.
+A recent Auditor-General’s report, Managing the supply of and demand for drinking water, shows Kāpiti Coast District Council setting a good example with our future-focused approach to supplying drinking water.

-The establishment of four publicly-owned water service entities will effectively remove our responsibility for maintaining critical waters infrastructure and services.
+The establishment of four publicly owned water service entities will effectively remove our responsibility for maintaining critical water infrastructure and services.
 Control over these assets and services will be transferred to Entity C. As the new entity will require a skilled and capable workforce, it also means a portion of our people will transfer their employment over to the new entity on 1 July 2024.

-As further taxpayer funding has not been committed, is likely that Kāpiti residents will subsidise future investment in other districts where there is an infrastructure deficit.
+As further taxpayer funding has not been committed, it's likely that Kāpiti residents will subsidise future investment in other districts where there is an infrastructure deficit.